scene-graph/SG4SI-WACV26/README.md

 - **Scene Graph Benchmark and Evaluation**, design of new benchmarks, and metrics for scene graph quality, cross-modal grounding, reasoning ability, controllability, and generalization across domains.

+For the latest papers and datasets on scene graph research, please refer to
+<a href="https://github.com/ChocoWu/Awesome-Scene-Graph-Generation" target="_blank" rel="noopener">Awesome-Scene-Graph-Generation</a>.
+This repository is regularly updated and provides valuable resources for your submission.

 ## Submission Guidances
 We welcome the submission of long, short, and demo papers.
 Long papers may include up to 8 pages